-Initial Evaluation Up to Week 28 28 - 36 weeks 36+ weeks LAB TESTS The USPSTF recommends screening for gestational diabetes mellitus (GDM) in asymptomatic pregnant women after 24 weeks of gestation.
-B Recommendation (USPSTF 2014 Update) The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for iron deficiency anemia in pregnant women to prevent adverse maternal health and birth outcomes.
-I Recommendation (2015 update) The USPSTF recommends screening for asymptomatic bacteriuria using urine culture in pregnant persons.
-B Recommendation 2019 update Blood group Rh type - USPSTF strongly recommends Rh (D) blood typing and antibody testing for all pregnant women during their first visit for pregnancy-related care.
-USPSTF - A Recommendation USPSTF also recommends repeated Rh (D) antibody testing for all unsensitized Rh (D)-negative women at 24-28 weeks' gestation, unless the biological father is known to be Rh (D)-negative.
-USPSTF - B Recommendation Rubella antibody titer Syphilis screen.
-USPSTF - A Recommendation Cervical cytology The USPSTF recommends screening for hepatitis B virus (HBV) infection in pregnant women at their first prenatal visit.
+Initial Evaluation Up to Week 28 28 - 36 weeks 36+ weeks LAB TESTS -The USPSTF recommends screening for gestational diabetes mellitus (GDM) in asymptomatic pregnant women after 24 weeks of gestation.
+B Recommendation (USPSTF 2014 Update) - The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for iron deficiency anemia in pregnant women to prevent adverse maternal health and birth outcomes.
+I Recommendation (2015 update) - The USPSTF recommends screening for asymptomatic bacteriuria using urine culture in pregnant persons.
+B Recommendation 2019 update - Blood group - Rh type - USPSTF strongly recommends Rh (D) blood typing and antibody testing for all pregnant women during their first visit for pregnancy-related care.
+A Recommendation LAB TESTS Between weeks 24 - 28, patient should be tested for gestational diabetes as indicated.
+Urine dip stick for protein and glucose.
+LAB TESTS Urine dipstick for protein and glucose.
+At week 28 Repeat antibody test if unsensitized, RH negative, and prophylactic Rho(D) immunoglobulin should be given LAB TESTS Urine dipstick for protein and glucose.
+Group B Strep screen (35-37 weeks) As indicated for high risk factors: Gonorrhea screen Chlamydia screen Repeat syphilis screen Repeat HIV screen USPSTF also recommends repeated Rh (D) antibody testing for all unsensitized Rh (D)-negative women at 24-28 weeks' gestation, unless the biological father is known to be Rh (D)-negative.
+B Recommendation - Rubella antibody titer - Syphilis screen.
+USPSTF - A Recommendation - Cervical cytology - The USPSTF recommends screening for hepatitis B virus (HBV) infection in pregnant women at their first prenatal visit.
 A recommendation updated July 2019.
-LAB TESTS Between weeks 24 - 28, patient should be tested for gestational diabetes as indicated: Urine dip stick for protein and glucose.
-LAB TESTS Urine dipstick for protein and glucose.
-At week 28 - Repeat antibody test if unsensitized, RH negative, and prophylactic Rho(D) immunoglobulin should be given LAB TESTS Urine dipstick for protein and glucose.
-Group B Strep screen (35-37 weeks) As indicated for high risk factors: Gonorrhea screen Chlamydia screen Repeat syphilis screen Repeat HIV screen

 Initial Evaluation Up to Week 28 28 - 36 weeks 36+ weeks - Ultrasound at 16 - 20 weeks gestation, as indicated - Chlamydia Routine screening for all pregnant women aged 24 and younger and for older pregnant women at risk.
-USPSTE - B Recommendation -Gonorrhea if at high risk of infection.
+USPSTF - B Recommendation - Gonorrhea if at high risk of infection.
 USPSTF - B Recommendation - The USPSTF recommends that clinicians screen for HIV infection in all pregnant persons, including those who present in labor or at delivery whose HIV status is unknown.
-A recommendation updated June 2019. - Multiple Marker Screening - Discussion of prenatal screening to determine anatomic and chromosomal abnormalities -Offer Cystic Fibrosis screening , , , , , , , , , , , , , , , , , , , Additional lab tests and services to be conducted based on history (This list is not all- inclusive) - Screening for diabetes "as indicated" - Examination for sickle cell - Skin test for tuberculosis - Urine drug screen 5 - Annual Influenza vaccine as indicated by the CDC
+A recommendation updated June 2019.
+NY Public Health Law, Article 27-F, section 2781-A requires that every individual age 13 and older be offered an HIV test at least once as part of routine health care.
+All pregnant women in NYS must be offered HIV testing as a clinical recommendation as early as possible during pregnancy.
+Third trimester testing is recommended for all pregnant women in NYS who tested negative for HIV earlier in their pregnancy. - Multiple Marker Screening - Discussion of prenatal screening to determine anatomic and chromosomal abnormalities - Offer Cystic Fibrosis screening

+Additional lab tests and services to be

+conducted based on history (This list is not allinclusive)

+- Screening for diabetes "as indicated"

+- Examination for sickle cell

+- Skin test for tuberculosis

+- Urine drug screen

+- Annual Influenza vaccine as indicated by the CDC